 In this section the bride has drifted back from her position of blessing into a state of worldliness.
-Perhaps the very restfulness of her new-found joy made her feel too secure; perhaps she thought that, so far as she was concerned, there was no need for the exhortation, "Little children, keep yourselves from idols."
-Or she may have thought that the love of the world was so thoroughly taken away that she might safely go back, and, by a little compromise on her part, she might win her friends to follow her LORD too.
+Perhaps the very restfulness of her new-found joy made her feel too secure: perhaps she thought that, so far as she was concerned, there was no need for the exhortation, "Little children, keep yourselves from idols."
+Or she may have thought that the love of the world was so thoroughly taken away that she might safely go back, and, by a little compromise on her part, she might win her friends to follow her Lord too.
 Perhaps she scarcely thought at all: glad that she was saved and free, she forgot that the current-the course of this world-was against her; and insensibly glided, drifted back to that position out of which she was called, unaware all the time of backsliding.
-It is not necessary, when the current is against us, to turn the boat's head down the stream in order to drift; or for a runner in a race to turn back in order to miss the prize.
+It is not necessary, when the current is against us, to turn the boat's head down the stream in order to drift: or for a runner in a race to turn back in order to miss the prize.

-Ah, how often the enemy succeeds, by one device or another, in tempting the believer away from that position of entire consecration to CHRIST in which alone the fulness of His power and of His love can be experienced.
-We say the fulness of His power and of His love; for he may not have ceased to love his LORD.
+Ah, how often the enemy succeeds, by one device or another, in tempting the believer away from that position of entire consecration to Christ in which alone the fulness of His power and of His love can be experienced.
+We say the fulness of His power and of His love; for he may not have ceased to love his Lord.
 In the passage before us the bride still loves Him truly, though not wholly; there is still a power in His Word which is not unfelt, though she no longer renders instant obedience.
-She little realizes how she is wronging her LORD, and how real is the wall of separation between them.
-To her, worldliness seems as but a little thing; she has not realized the solemn truth of many passages in the Word of GOD that speak in no measured terms of the folly, the danger, the sin of friendship with the world.
+She little realizes how she is wronging her Lord, and how real is the wall of separation between them.
+To her, worldliness seems as but a little thing: she has not realized the solemn truth of many passages in the Word of God that speak in no measured terms of the folly, the danger, the sin of friendship with the world.

 "Love not the world, neither the things that are in the world.
+If any man love the world, the love of the Father is not in him."

-If any man love the world is enmity with GOD?
-Whosoever therefore would be a friend of the world maketh himself an enemy of GOD."
-"Be not unequally yoked with unbelievers; for what fellowship have righteousness and iniquity? or what communion hath light with darkness?
-And what concord hath CHRIST with Belial? or what portion hath a believer with an unbeliever?. . .Wherefore:-
+"Ye adulteresses, know ye not that the friendship of the world is enmity with God?
+Whosoever therefore would be a friend of the world maketh himself an enemy of God."

+"Be not unequally yoked with unbelievers: for what fellowship have righteousness and iniquity? or what communion hath light with darkness?
+And what concord hath Christ with Belial? or what portion hath a believer with an unbeliever?...
+Wherefore:-